View Details Explore Now →

 • Step 4: Review Policy Exclusions and Deductibles.
 Scrutinize the fine print.
 Understand the annual deductible amount, the co-pay structure, and any exclusions related to pre-existing conditions or specific activities (e.g., extreme sports).

 • Step 5: Establish a Financial Buffer.
-Always maintain a dedicated, liquid emergency fund equivalent to at least three months of living expenses, separate from your insurance premiums.
+Always maintain a dedicated, liquid emergency fund equivalent to at least three months of living expenses, separate from your Insurance Premiums.
 This buffer covers deductibles, co-pays, and unexpected travel disruptions.

 By adopting this strategic, gap-analysis approach, students transition from being passive policyholders to active risk managers, ensuring financial resilience and optimal healthcare access throughout their academic tenure in Canada.